Understanding DMARC Reports| EasyDMARC

 Here are several recommendations that will help you make the most of DMARC Aggregate reports:

 • Always initiate the DMARC implementation with p=none.
-This won’t affect the delivery of Non-Compliant emails.
-Initial data gathering is crucial to determine the next steps.
+This will not affect the delivery of Non-Compliant emails.
+Initial data gathering is crucial to determining the next steps.

 • Focus on Non-Compliant sources as they are failing DMARC checks.
 Identify sources and fix issues by implementing SPF and/or DKIM authentication and alignment.
 Users can easily follow the steps by clicking on the Gear Icon for each source.